Directed polymers in a random environment: a review of the phase transitions: Introduction

 Francis Comets was a dedicated and passionate mathematician, who genuinely cared about the development of the field and the community.
 He will be missed but the impact of his works and efforts will stay.
 His kindness and generosity will also be remembered by those who met him.

 4mm {\bf Acknowledgements.} I would like to thank Thierry Bodineau, Patrick Cattiaux and Giambattista Giacomin for the invitation to prepare this review and in particular Thierry Bodineau for his encouragement and patience during the preparation.
-I also thank Rongfeng Sun for feedback on the manuscript.
+I also thank Rongfeng Sun for feedback on the manuscript as well as Amol Aggarwal, Ofer Busani, Ron Peled and the anonymous referee for their useful comments.
+I am grateful to Quentin Berger, Stefan Junk and Hubert Lacoin, for their very detailed comments which improved the review and in particular S. Junk and H. Lacoin for settling a number of the questions posed in the first arxiv version of this review.
 The writing of these notes started at the National Taiwan University and I thank the institute and Jhih-huang Li for the hospitality.
 The work was partially supported by EPSRC through grant EP/R024456/1.